The OPT-IN Lead Magnet Method

 So, now that you understand what a lead magnet is, why you need one in your business and how to design it with the opt-in method, it’s now time to deliver it.
 Your lead magnet and funnel are only valuable if they make it into the hands of your leads.

 After the Lead Chooses to OPT-IN

 Once the lead has opted in, you’re then able to continuously give them value through email campaigns or offers on your website.
-These series of emails are put on timers that are automatically sent to the newly acquired leads, guiding them to a new action, each time bringing them close to your core product offering.
+This series of emails are put on timers that are automatically sent to the newly acquired leads, guiding them to a new action, each time bringing them close to your core product offering.

 The neat part about this process is that you’re able to track everything.
 You’re able to tell which emails are working, which aren’t and what your leads are best responding to.
-You are able to track who is doing what as they travel through your funnel such as how long they watched your video for, did they click on the link to your site or are they opening your email at all.
+You are able to track who is doing what as they travel through your funnel such as how long they watched your video, did they click on the link to your site or are opening your email at all.